A. G. Heaton

-Biography

-Personal life
+Early life, family, and education

-Augustus Goodyear Heaton was born Augustus George Heaton in Philadelphia on April 28, 1844, to Augustus and Rosabella (née Crean) Heaton.
-Heaton married Adelaide Griswold in New York City on December 24, 1874, and had three children; Augustus (1875), Henry (1877) and Perry (1884) before divorcing in 1898.
+Augustus Goodyear Heaton was born as Augustus George Heaton in Philadelphia on April 28, 1844, to Rosabella (née Crean) and Augustus Heaton.

+Heaton was a student at the Pennsylvania Academy of the Fine Arts with Peter F. Rothermel; and he was the first American student at the École des Beaux-Arts in Paris, studying with Alexandre Cabenel, and Leon Bonnat.

 Heaton lived in various locations: New York City in the late 1870s; Paris, France in the early 1880s; Philadelphia (1884); Washington, D.C.
 (1885); and then West Palm Beach, Florida.
 In 1890, 1892 and 1930, he was in New Orleans where he gave art lectures and painted portraits of numerous prominent citizens.

-He died at Sibley Hospital in Washington, D.C. on October 11, 1930.